cuongv/PRStrategyPlanner/README.md

 # PRStrategyPlanner

-This project aim to experiment UIDynamicKit, CoreAnimation and basic of MVVM (maybe RxSwift later)
+This project aim to experiment UIDynamicKit, CoreAnimation and basic of MVVM.

 Some instructions:
 - Tap on a row to deploy power rangers, tap on the row again to remove it.
 There are animations when they show up and disappear.